 TMPSOOMN - That Made Pepsi Shoot Out Of My Nose

-YMMLSHITUAL - You Made Me Laugh So Hard I Threw Up A Little
+YMMLSHIPAL - You Made Me Laugh So Hard I Peed A Little

-Sure, it will take longer to type these, but at least you won't be deceptive.
-I want real honesty in the IM's.
-Not LOL.
-Never again LOL.
-And NO MORE SMILEY FACES!
+Sure, those will take longer to type, but at least you won't be lying.
+I want real honesty in my IMs.

 Sunday, June 19, 2005